-'Investment values are provided to Momentum Pensions Malta Limited by the Investment Platforms who are responsible for the accuracy of this information.
+'Investment values are provided to Momentum Pensions Malta Limited by Investment Platforms who are responsible for the accuracy of this information.
 Every effort has been made to ensure that this statement is correct but please accept this statement on this understanding.

-Certain underlying assets with the Investment, may show a value that reflects an early encashment value or potentially a zero value, prior to the maturity date.
+Certain underlying assets with the Investment may show a value that reflects an early encashment value or potentially a zero value prior to maturity date.
 This will not reflect the true current performance of such underlying assets.'

-Such a disclaimer did not reveal much to the Complainant about the actual state of the investment and the whole scenario could not have reasonably enabled the Complainant to have knowledge about the matters being complained of.
+Such a disclaimer did not reveal much to the Complainants about the actual state of the investments and the whole scenario could not have reasonably enabled the complainants to have knowledge about the matters being complained of.

-Moreover, the Arbiter makes reference (fn.
-12 The Arbiter notes that Chapter 555 of the Laws of Malta gave investigative powers to the Arbiter and the nature of the complaints in this sector necessarily involves research by the Arbiter and also reference to other cases) to Case Number 137/2018 (fn.
-13 Decided today) against MPM, whereby it results that the Service Provider itself declared in July 2015, in reply to a member's concern regarding losses, that: "... whilst we, as Trustees, will review and assess any losses, these can only be on the maturity of the note, (fn.
-14 Emphasis of the Arbiter) as any valuations can and will be distorted ahead of the expiry". (fn.
-15 Case Number 137/2018 (a fol.
-7 of the file))
+Moreover, the Arbiter, makes reference to case number 137/2018 against Momentum Pensions Malta Ltd, whereby it results that the Service Provider itself declared in July 2015, in reply to a member's concern regarding losses, that:

+'.... whilst we, as Trustees, will review and assess any losses, these can only be on the maturity of the note, (fn.
+27 Emphasis of the Arbiter) as any valuations can and will be distorted ahead of the expiry'. (fn.
+28 Case Number 137/2018 (a fol.
+7 of the file), decided today)

-The Service Provider did not prove the date of maturity of the structured notes comprising the portfolio of the Complainant.
+The Service Provider did not prove the date of maturity of the structured notes comprising the respective portfolio of the Complainants in question.
+The Arbiter also refers to the comments already made above with respect to structured notes forming part of the portfolio after the coming into force of Chapter 555.